Humanist Fellowship of Scotland | Nonprofit Organisation Offering Wedding Ceremonies

-The Humanist Fellowship of Scotland has been authorised by the Registrar General of Scotland to conduct legal marriages throughout Scotland.
+Yes, our celebrants are authorised by the Registrar General for Scotland to conduct legal marriages throughout Scotland.

-Can I get married outdoors, on a beach or hilltop?
+Can I get married outdoors, on a beach, hilltop or Scottish territorial waters?

 Can I choose which Celebrant will conduct our wedding?

-We offer an opportunity for the living to work with a Celebrant to talk about their wishes for their ceremony.
-We meet with the Client and perhaps also family and friends to agree wordings, music, poetry and prose to help create the funeral ceremony they would like.
+Yes indeed.
+We can meet with you and perhaps your family and friends to agree wordings, reflections, poetry and prose to help create the funeral ceremony you would like.

 Is there a Humanist equivalent of a Christening?